drupalprojects/zeropoint/README.txt

 My drupal nick is florian – and I can be reached at florian@radut.net or cfradut@gmail.com.

-I can also be contacted for paid customizations of Zero Point theme as well as Drupal consulting, installation and customizations.
+I can also be contacted for paid customizations of 0 Point theme as well as Drupal consulting, installation and customizations.

 The theme is installed at: